ManuelPeinado/FadingActionBar/README.md

 Known Issues
 ------------

-There are important issues with the library and ListViews.
-More specifically, the following scenarios are known to be broken:

-* The activity is re-created due to a configuration change.
-* The `notifyDataSetChanged` method of the ListView is invoked by the application.

-If none of these two scenarios take place in your application (kind of unlikely, I know) then your are good to go.
-Otherwise, I'd strongly suggest you stick to having your content in a ScrollView until a solution to these issues is found.
+There is an important issue with the library and ListViews.
+More specifically, things don't work quite right when the activity is re-created due to a configuration change.
+Therefore, unless you handle configuration changes yourself, I strongly suggest you stick to having your content in a ScrollView until a solution to this issue is found.

-For more information, see [this][7].

 Acknowledgements
 --------------------

 * Thanks to [Cyril Mottier][8] for sharing the techniques that make this library possible.
 * Thanks to [Antonio Leiva][9] for writing the Navigation Drawer sample.
+* Thanks to [Michał Motyczko][10] for coming up with a fix for an important bug.

 Who's using it
 --------------

-* [#ДАНСwithme][10].
+* [#ДАНСwithme][11].
 This app attempts to organise information from various social network streams into a single source.

-* [Pearl Jam Lyrics][11].
+* [Pearl Jam Lyrics][12].
 Unofficial app for Pearl Jam fans that want to have all the lyrics of their favorite band in the palm of their hands.

 *Does your app use FadingActionBar?
 If you want to be featured on this list drop me a line.*